na-stewart/Street-Racing-ML/README.md

 # Street Racing ML
-I created this for my own curiousty into how machine learning works.

-This was for my school's science fair.
-This was one of the few projects I made about AI.
-The other project, that is not public, was a program that would play music based off of how a user felt using facial recognition.

-After review, I think that my only mistake was the putting the race cars to close to the obstacle cars for their starting point.
-This application was a great learning experience and I plan on experimenting more with AI in the future.
+A machine learning driven racing game created for a science fair that won me the "Most Innovative Project" alongside another facial recognition program that played music based off of a users emotions.

 ##  How to use
 1. Download the setup file from the releases tab.